 Once these factors are evaluated, the contingency fee is determined.
 Individuals wishing to gain legal representation for a construction defect claim should be aware that the total fee that an attorney accepts may vary.
 Some clients become upset at how much an attorney gains, while some lawyers experience frustration for gaining only a small portion for their labor efforts.
 As such, it is best to be sure that you wish to enter a contingency defect case before hiring a lawyer.

-Who’s At-Fault For Defective Conditions?
+Who’s At Fault For Defective Conditions?

 Anyone can be at fault for defective conditions.
-The problems may have stemmed from a poor design, inefficient planning or inadequate consideration of unforeseen disasters and inclement weather conditions.
+The problems may have stemmed from poor design, inefficient planning or inadequate consideration of unforeseen disasters and inclement weather conditions.
 Or, a construction defect may be the direct result of errors within a contract, unsuitable (or broken) supplies, unsound working conditions, or poor workmanship.
 As such, a supplier, contractor, engineer, construction worker, electrician, architect, owner, plumber or any other professional involved in a professional project may be the cause of a defective condition.
-A construction law attorney in Gainesville, FL, can help you undergo extensive investigation to get to the bottom of who or whom caused your pain and suffering.
+A construction law attorney in Gainesville, FL, can help you undergo an extensive investigation to get to the bottom of who caused your pain and suffering.

 Making A Defect Claim